roytang/blog/content/post/2024/06/cmr-jessica-jones/index.md

 Total number of titles/volumes covered in this post: 7

-Total issues covered so far: 3,841 + 71 = 3,912.
+Total issues covered so far: 4,138 + 71 = 4,209.

 Current total (released) according to [the reference reading order](https://cmro.travis-starnes.com/reading-order.php?page=1&list_type=1&limit=30):
 34,793 (+123 from 3 months ago, not a lot considering.)

-Progress: 11.24% (11.9% last post)
+Progress: 12.09% (11.9% last post)

-We have a slight dip in progress here since I didn't cover a lot of issues today.
+Not a lot of progress here since I didn't cover a lot of issues today.
 But I have a bunch of Luke Cage/Iron Fist stuff already read and queued up and I expect to write posts for those in the next couple of weeks, so we should recover quickly probably.

 ### Up Next